royaltm/node-zmq-raft/PROTO.md

 -----------------

 To make this RPC idempotent, the unique request id used in this message is written as a part of the log entry.
 This RPC also defines the time during which the `reqid` is fresh.
-If the RequestUpdate RPC doesn't succeed within that time (due to the cluster down time or network outage) it will be rejected if finally reaches the cluster.
+If the RequestUpdate RPC doesn't succeed within that time (due to the cluster down time or a network outage) it will be rejected if finally reaches the cluster.

 Request frames: